Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 An Arduino compost monitoring system is a practical demonstration of how embedded sensing can support better compost management and more circular material systems.

-For classrooms, makerspaces, gardens, and sustainability labs, this project provides a useful foundation for exploring how low-cost environmental sensing can support waste reduction and sustainable development.
+For classrooms, makerspaces, gardens, community compost programs, and sustainability labs, this project provides a useful foundation for exploring how low-cost environmental sensing can support waste reduction, soil stewardship, circular resource recovery, and sustainable development.

 Scroll to Top